 Applying for Extra Help

-Some people qualify for Extra Help automatically because they receive Medicaid coverage or Supplemental Security Income benefits.
+Some people qualify for Extra Help automatically because they receive Medicaid coverage, Supplemental Security Income benefits, or get help from their state paying their Part B premium through a Medicare Savings Program.
 People who do not automatically qualify can enroll through the Social Security Administration website.
 If they need help with the application, they can call 1-800-772-1213 (TTY 1-800-325-0778).
+Before applying applicants should gather the necessary documents which include bank statements and tax returns, IRA and 401K account balances, statements for pensions, annuities, veteran’s benefits, and Railroad Retirement Board benefits if applicable.
+If applying as a married couple they will need documents for both parties.

 Receiving Extra Help

-In 2021, Medicare beneficiaries who are receiving Extra Help should pay no more than $3.70 for each generic drug and $9.20 for each brand-name covered drug.
-Beneficiaries will also pay less, or possibly even nothing, for their prescription drug plan premium and deductible.
+In 2025, Medicare beneficiaries who are receiving Extra Help will pay no more than $4.90 for each generic drug and $12.15 for each brand-name covered drug.
+Extra Help beneficiaries will also pay $0 for their prescription drug plan premium and deductible.

 What About Clients Who Need More Help?